mwhittaker/papers/papers/stonebraker2005c.md

 and are suitable for OLAP workloads.
 This paper presents C-Store: a distributed shared-nothing column-oriented database.

 C-Store has a number of notable features which make it super fast.
-First, C-Store physically physically stores relations as sets of compressed columns called projections.
+First, C-Store physically stores relations as sets of compressed columns called projections.
 Second, projections are divided between large read-optimized storage (RS) and smaller writable-storage (WS).
 A tuple mover periodically moves tuples from WS to RS.
 Finally, read-only queries can be run on a past snapshot of the data.

 ## Data Model
 Consider a table `R(a,b,c)`.
 A **projection** anchored on R is a subset of the